When is the Big Reveal?

-We ask for trust because The Revelation Project is a conduit for magic and it always works.
+We ask for trust because the Project is a conduit for magic, and it's never failed.
 We don't know how or why, we trust that each woman who comes to the project will get exactly what she needs, and she does.

 One more thing:

-The answer is because that's all we see.
+The answer is because beautiful women is all we see.
 I've never met a woman who is not inherently beautiful.